-Fin whales are the most streamlined in appearance of all the rorquals and the distinct ridge along the back behind the dorsal fin gives them the nickname “razorback” (Leatherwood and Reeves 1983).
+Fin whales are the most streamlined in appearance of all the rorquals.
+The distinct ridge along their back behind the dorsal fin gives them the nickname “razorback” (Leatherwood and Reeves 1983).

-Fin whales have a falcate dorsal fin, about 60 cm high, set about two-thirds back along the body.
-The jaw is large and when the mouth is closed the lower jaw protrudes slightly beyond the tip of the snout.
-The flukes show a slightly concave trailing edges, but they are rarely raised out of the water.
+Fin whales have a falcate dorsal fin, which is about 60 cm high and set about two-thirds back along the body.
+Their jaw is large and when the mouth is closed, the lower jaw protrudes slightly beyond the tip of the snout.
+Their flukes show slightly concave trailing edges, but are rarely raised out of the water.

 Fin whales are dark grey to brownish black in colour along the top of the body, while the throat, belly and undersides of the flippers and tail flukes are white.
-Some fin whales have a pale grey chevron on each side behind the head and there may be a dark stripe running up and back from the eye, and a light stripe arching down to where the flipper joins the body.
+Some fin whales have a pale grey chevron on each side behind the head.
+They may have a dark stripe running up and back from the eye, as well as a light stripe arching down to where the flipper joins the body.

-As other rorquals, the fin whale bears ventral grooves along the ventral side of the body.
-In this species there are 55 to 100 running from the underside of the lower jaw to beyond the navel.
+As other rorquals, the fin whale has grooves along the ventral side of the body.
+In this species, there are 55 to 100 such grooves running from the underside of the lower jaw to beyond the navel.

-A series of 260-475 baleen plates hang on each side of the upper jaw.
+A series of 260-475 baleen plates hang on either side of the upper jaw.
 They measure up to 90 cm in length and 30 cm in width at the base.
 The baleen plates on the left side of the mouth have alternating bands of creamy-yellow and blue-grey colour.
-On the right side, the forward 1/3 section of the plates is all creamy-yellow.
+On the right side, the forward 1/3 of the plates are all creamy-yellow.

 Males and females are very similar in their general appearance, but females are slightly longer than males.
-Adult males average 19 m and adult females 20.5 m in the Northern Hemisphere, while they are slightly longer in the south, averaging about 21 and 22.3 m respectively.
+Adult males average 19 m while adult females in the Northern Hemisphere average 20.5 m, and are slightly longer in the south, averaging a little over 22 m.
 Adult fin whales weigh between 45 and 75 tonnes, depending on the time of year and their individual body condition.

 Fin whales off the coast of Northern Norway

-The age of fin whales, as other rorquals (balaenopteridae), can be estimated by counting the growth layers present in waxy ear plugs, which are formed in the auditory canal (Lockyer 1984, Hohn 2002).
+The age of fin whales, as other rorquals (balaenopteridae), can be estimated by counting the growth layers present in waxy ear plugs formed in the auditory canal (Lockyer 1984, Hohn 2002).
 Fin whales can live 80-90 years.
 The oldest specimen captured off Iceland was 94 years old (Konráðsson & Gunnlaugsson 1990) and off Antarctica 111 years old.

-The biology of fin whales sampled from the Icelandic catch has been studied between 1977 and 1989 (Lockyer and Sigurjónsson 1992).
-In this area a female fin whale first gives birth at an age between 7 and 12 years, and a male reaches sexual maturity at about 6-10 years of age.
-The age of sexual maturity for both sexes has varied significantly over time, possibly in response to food availability and/or hunting pressure (e.g. Williams et al. 2013).
-Physical maturity is attained at approximately 25 years for both sexes.
+The biology of fin whales sampled from the Icelandic catch was studied between 1977 and 1989 (Lockyer and Sigurjónsson 1992).
+In this area, a female fin whale first gave birth between 7-12 years old and a male reached sexual maturity between 6-10 years old.
+The age of sexual maturity for both sexes has, however, varied significantly over time, possibly in response to food availability and/or hunting pressure (e.g. Williams et al. 2013).
+Physical maturity is attained at approximately 25 years of age for both sexes.

-Fin whales have generally a two-year reproductive cycle, with gestation taking about 11 months and resulting in a single calf born in mid winter.
-Newborn calves are approximately 6 m long and weigh two tonnes.
+Fin whales generally have a two-year reproductive cycle, with gestation taking about 11 months and resulting in a single calf born in mid-winter.
+Newborn calves are approximately 6 m long and weigh 2 tonnes.
 Calves nurse for 6–8 months and are weaned when they are 10 to 12 m in length, when they travel with their mother to the feeding grounds.
-Mating and calving are thought to occur during the winter months, but no specific mating or calving “grounds” have been reported for fin whales.
+Mating and calving are thought to occur during the winter months, but no specific mating or calving grounds have been reported for fin whales.

-Several hybrids of fin and blue whales, some pregnant, have been documented and 5 were genetically confirmed (Árnason et al. 1991, Spilleart et al. 1991, Bérubé and Aguilar 1998, Cipriano and Palumbi 1999).
-In 2013 a fin whale/blue whale hybrid was caught in the Irminger Sea west of Iceland.
-This is the fifth confirmed hybrid between these two species in Icelandic waters.
+Several hybrids of fin and blue whales, some pregnant, have been documented and 6 have been genetically confirmed (Árnason et al. 1991, Spilleart et al. 1991, Bérubé and Aguilar 1998, Cipriano and Palumbi 1999, MFRI 2018).
+The last hybrid was caught off Iceland in 2018 and DNA testing confirmed that the animal had a fin whale father and a blue whale mother (MFRI 2018).

-Fin whales are known to have a broad diet in the North Atlantic, including krill, copepods and pelagic fish such as capelin, juvenile herring and blue whiting (Sergeant 1966, Mitchell 1975, Overholtz and Nicholas 1979, Woodley and Gaskin 1996, Sigurjónsson and Víkingsson 1997, Bloch and Joensen 1985).
+Fin whales are known to have a broad diet in the North Atlantic, including krill (euphausiids), copepods and pelagic fish such as capelin, juvenile herring and blue whiting (Sergeant 1966, Mitchell 1975, Overholtz and Nicholas 1979, Woodley and Gaskin 1996, Sigurjónsson and Víkingsson 1997, Bloch and Joensen 1985).
 Squid may also be eaten in some areas.
-In the North East Atlantic the main prey seems however, to be the swarming euphausiids Meganyctiphanes norvegica.
+In the Northeast Atlantic, however, the main prey seems to be the swarming euphausiids Meganyctiphanes norvegica.

 Although the fin whale is more flexible in its diet than the blue whale (B. musculus), its consumption of fish does not necessarily make it a significant competitor with fisheries (Reilly et al. 2008).

 Fin whales can consume up to 3 tonnes of food a day.
-Feeding activity, however, varies greatly by season due to variation in prey abundance.
-It is vital for fin whales to build up energy reserves in the form of stored fat and blubber during the summer, since preys are less available in the wintering areas.
+However, feeding activity varies greatly by season due to variation in prey abundance.
+It is vital for fin whales to build up energy reserves in the form of stored fat and blubber during the summer, since prey are less available in the wintering areas.
 During winter, daily food intake may be as low as a tenth of the summer intake.

-Due to its large size and fast swimming, the fin whale has very few natural predators.
+Due to their large size and fast swimming ability, fin whales have very few natural predators.
 However, calves and even adults may occasionally be taken by killer whales.

 Killer whales attacking a fin whale

-At least 3 distinct worldwide populations are recognized – Southern Hemisphere, North Atlantic and North Pacific – which are further subdivided genetically (e.g., Martin 1990).
-Some taxonomists classify fin whales from the Northern and Southern Hemispheres as two subspecies, B.p. physalus and B.p. quoyi respectively.
-Northern and Southern Hemisphere populations never meet or mix across the equator because the seasonal patterns are reversed in the two hemispheres, and so they migrate to the equator at different times of year.
+At least 3 distinct worldwide populations are recognized – Southern Hemisphere, North Atlantic and North Pacific.
+These populations are further subdivided genetically (e.g. Martin 1990).
+Some taxonomists classify fin whales from the Northern and Southern Hemispheres as two subspecies, B.p. physalus and B.p. quoyi, respectively.
+Northern and Southern Hemisphere populations never meet or mix across the equator because the seasonal patterns are reversed in the two hemispheres, meaning that they migrate to the equator at different times of year.